rcls/discus/docs/README.md

 Reset
 =====

+There is an external reset input.
+This must be asserted for at least two clock cycles to reset the process.
+Reset jumps to address 0, but otherwise does not change processor state.

 The opcode bus is open-drain.
 Reset is implemented by pulling down the opcode bus, giving continuous 00000000 instructions.